keif/keif.github.io/src/data/blog/2025-10-22-symbols-over-color-accessibility.md

     But for approximately 1 in 12 men and 1 in 200 women with color vision deficiency, these distinctions disappear.
     Symbols aren't just nice-to-have — they're the difference between accessible and broken.
 ---

-# Never Rely on Color Alone: Why Symbols Matter More Than You Think

 Submitting a form only to see fields turn red or green — but you can't tell which — is a frustrating experience.